alexander34ro/DevOps/StackChoices.md

 For our infrastructure, we chose to deploy MiniTwit to Heroku using Dynos and Docker for virtualization.
 A discussion on this topic can be found in [Issue #27](https://github.com/alexander34ro/DevOps/issues/27)

-Before contributing, please make sure you are clear on our guidelines (Contribute.md)
+Please read our guidelines before contributing to this repository. ([Contribute.md](https://github.com/alexander34ro/DevOps/blob/master/Contribute.md))

 ---